SecureSecrets-dev/bt-passwordsafe-api-csharp/README.md

 // Get all managed accounts
 var accounts = await _client.GetManagedAccounts();

-// Get accounts for a specific system var systemAccounts = await _client.GetManagedAccounts("123");
+// Get accounts for a specific system by system ID var systemAccounts = await _client.GetManagedAccounts("123");

+// Get a specific account by system ID and account name var specificAccount = await _client.GetManagedAccounts("123", "admin");
+// This returns a list with a single account if found
 ```

 ### Retrieving Managed Systems